twitter/util/guide/_sources/util-jackson/index.rst.txt

 `c.t.util.jackson.JsonDiff`
 ---------------------------

-The library provides a utility for comparing JSON strings or structures which can be serialized as JSON strings via the `c.t.util.jackson.JsonDiff <https://github.com/twitter/util/blob/develop/util-jackson/src/main/scala/com/twitter/util/jackson/JsonDiff.scala>`__ utility.
+The library provides a utility for comparing JSON strings, or structures that can be serialized as JSON strings, via the `c.t.util.jackson.JsonDiff <https://github.com/twitter/util/blob/develop/util-jackson/src/main/scala/com/twitter/util/jackson/JsonDiff.scala>`__ utility.

 `JsonDiff` provides two functions: `diff` and `assertDiff`.
 The `diff` method allows the user to decide how to handle JSON differences by returning an `Option[JsonDiff.Result]` while `assertDiff` throws an `AssertionError` when a difference is encountered.

-The `JsonDiff.Result#toString` contains a textual representation meant to show when both the `expected` and `actual` JSON strings are sorted lexicographically where the first encountered difference occurs.
+The `JsonDiff.Result#toString` contains a textual representation meant to indicate where the `expected` and `actual` differ semantically.
+For this representation, both `expected` and `actual` are transformed to eliminate insigificant lexical diffences such whitespace, object key ordering, and escape sequences.
+Only the first difference in this representation is indicated.
 When an `AssertError` is thrown, the `JsonDiff.Result#toString` is used to populate the exception message.

 For example: